dozceo/SANKALP/README.md

-# Sankalp (CognitoLearn) - Intelligent Learning Platform 🎓
+# Sankalp AEI-Attention Engagement Intelligence Learning Architecture 🎓

 ## Project Overview

-**Sankalp** (internally "CognitoLearn") is an **ML-driven** educational platform that combines machine learning predictions with generative AI to personalize the learning experience.
+**Sankalp**  is an **ML-driven** educational platform that combines machine learning predictions with generative AI to personalize the learning experience.
 Unlike traditional LLM-only approaches, Sankalp uses trained ML models to make data-driven decisions about what to teach, when to revise, and where students need help — then leverages LLMs to generate engaging explanations.

 **Key Architecture:**
 `User → Quiz → Feature Extraction → ML Prediction → ADK Decision Engine → LLM Content Generation`